TXequestria/TXequestria/README.md

 - 👋 Hi, I’m @TXequestria
 - 👀 I’m interested in Linux Security, Machine Learning, Cryptos and Networking
-- 🌱 I’m currently learning C/C++, python, Bash
+- 🌱 I’m currently learning C/C++, Rust, Java
 - 💞️ I’m looking to collaborate on None
 - 📫 How to reach me : By My Github and email: txeq@tuta.io